 - Schemm Y. African medical journals partner with leading journals to boost impact.
 September 26, 2014. [accessed September 1, 2019]. https://www.elsevier.com/connect/african-medical-journals-partner-with-leading-journals-to-boost-impact.

-Fanuel Meckson Bickton is an Intern Editor at the Malawi Medical Journal and a Pre-Master’s Research Intern at the Lung Health Research Group, Malawi–Liverpool–Wellcome Trust Clinical Research Program; Lucinda Manda-Taylor is with the Department of Health Systems and Policy, School of Public Health and Family Medicine, University of Malawi; Raymond Hamoonga is with the Zambia National Public Health Institute; and Aruyaru Stanley Mwenda is an associate editor at the Annals of African Surgery.
+Fanuel Meckson Bickton is an Intern Editor at the Malawi Medical Journal and a Pre-Master’s Research Intern in the Lung Health Research Group at Malawi–Liverpool–Wellcome Trust Clinical Research Program; Lucinda Manda-Taylor is with the Department of Health Systems and Policy, School of Public Health and Family Medicine, University of Malawi; Raymond Hamoonga is with the Zambia National Public Health Institute; and Aruyaru Stanley Mwenda is an associate editor at the Annals of African Surgery.